 The bar examination is administered twice per year, on the last Tuesday and Wednesday of February and July.
 In 2012, the Board processed 17,692 applications for the bar examination and examined 15,745 applicants.

-May 30 – Laptop registration Closes for ALL Candidates at 5:00 PM EST.
+December 19 – End of Laptop registration for ALL Candidates at 4:30 PM EST.

 - July Bar Exam – To meet the six month deadline for review of your documents, you must submit your Foreign Evaluation Form and supporting foreign documentation no later than October 1st of the year preceding the exam you plan to sit.